Mid Cornwall · TR3

 Why Threemilestone is its own job.

-Outside Conservation Area and AONB.
+The planning backdrop in Mid Cornwall is real, not abstract: outside Conservation Area and AONB.
 Langarth Garden Village (3,500+ homes) is reshaping the west of Truro with strict design code expectations on adjacent sites.
 For planning application specifically, Threemilestone sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Threemilestone project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR3 parish brief as the design brief and the Threemilestone application has somewhere to land.
+Whether the project is on 1970s and 1980s estates in the centre or further out toward Playing Place, the planning application response is locally tuned.

 Planning note